 You can only see personal data that we hold about other people in certain circumstances, for example:

 You do not have an automatic right to access all data held about you.
-We are legally obliged to withhold some data, for example if it would break our duty of confidentiality to other people mentioned in your files.
+We are legally obliged to withhold some data, for example if it would break our duty of confidentiality to other people mentioned in your files or if the inforamtion pertains to an ongoing investirage or legal proceedings.